BaartCM/STM32_UNOShield/README.md

 Both boards have a terminal block to apply external power, a 5V and 3.3V regulator.

 The TFT uses PA0 ..
 PA7 for DATA and PA5 ..
 PA9 for CTRL

-The SD card reader uses SPI2 is PB12 ..
+The SD card reader uses SPI2 ie PB12 ..
 PB15